Immerse Spaces are now Immerse Sessions!

 1 Session details, including name and expiration date

-2 Get PIN reveals a unique 6-digit number, to be used when joining the Session on Oculus Quest
+2 Get PIN reveals a unique 6-digit number, to be used when joining the Session on a standalone VR headset (e.g. Oculus Quest)

 3 Join Session now